 Fishing Line For Trout Fishing

-For trout fishing, you won’t need to put any heavier line on your reel than 6lb mono, or the equivalent if using fluorocarbon line.
+While fishing for trout, you’re typically not going to need to put any heavier line on your reel than 6lb mono, or the equivalent if using fluorocarbon line.
 Therefore, a small and smooth reel will do the job.
 Something with a capacity of line that the reel holds should only need to be a minimum of 70 yards with 6lb

 Other Basic Trout Fishing Gear